 1/3 - Personal Education #

 No matter how much you love your job, I encourage you to read, write, develop personal projects, and pursue your own interests — especially if they lie outside the cyber domain.
 Technical people in particular seem to have a tendency to work in front of a screen all day, then do the same at home.
 Find something to do with your hands — or, if you work with your hands all day, think about switching it up at home.
-I recommend reading these books and articles, and working on these projects.
+I recommend reading these books and articles, studying these topics, and working on these projects.

 - How to Win Friends and Influence People, by Dale Carnegie.
 Many like to make fun of this book, but whether leading a team or building a professional network, relationships become more important the more your career progresses.
 Learn to craft them well, now.